mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 To back up saved flows, copy this directory to your preferred backup location.

-To specify a different location for saved flows, use the command-line argument `-flow_dir` when launching H2O:
+To specify a different location for saved flows, use the command-line argument `-flow_dir` when launching Tetra:

 `java -jar h2o.jar -flow_dir /<New>/<Location>/<For>/<Saved>/<Flows>`

 where `/<New>/<Location>/<For>/<Saved>/<Flows>` represents the specified location.
-If the directory does not exist, it will be created the first time you save a flow.

-### Saving Flows on a Hadoop cluster

-If you are running H2O Flow on a Hadoop cluster, H2O will try to find the HDFS home directory to use as the default directory for flows.
-If the HDFS home directory is not found, flows cannot be saved unless a directory is specified while launching using `-flow_dir`:

-`hadoop jar h2odriver.jar -nodes 1 -mapperXmx 6g -output hdfsOutputDirName -flow_dir hdfs:///<Saved>/<Flows>/<Location>`

-The location specified in `flow_dir` may be either an hdfs or regular filesystem directory.
 If the directory does not exist, it will be created the first time you save a flow.

 ### Copying Flows